ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 ## Mounting the {{site.data.keyword.filestorage_short}} share

 Use these instructions to connect a Linux-based {{site.data.keyword.cloud}} Compute instance to a Network file system (NFS) share.
-The example is based on Red Hat Enterprise Linux 6.
+The example is based on Red Hat Enterprise Linux 8.
 The steps can be adjusted for other Linux distributions according to the operating system's (OS) vendor documentation.
 {:shortdesc}

 1. Install the required tools.
    ```
-   # yum -y install nfs-utils nfs-utils-lib
+   # yum install nfs-utils
    ```
    {:pre}

 2. Mount the remote share.
    ```
-   # mount -t "nfs version" -o "options" <mount_point> /mnt
+   # mount -t nfs -o <options> <host:mount_point> /mnt
    ```

    Example
    ```
-   # mount -t nfs4 -o hard,intr
+   # mount -t nsf -o nfsvers=3 nfsdal0501a.service.softlayer.com:/IBM01SV278685_7 /mnt
-   nfsdal0501a.service.softlayer.com:/IBM01SV278685_7 /mnt
    ```

    The mount point of the file storage instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or through an API call - `SoftLayer_Network_Storage::getNetworkMountAddress()`.
    {:tip}

+   For more information, about common NFS mount options, see the [Product Documentation for Red Hat Enterprise Linux 8](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/managing_file_systems/mounting-nfs-shares_managing-file-systems){: external}.

-3. Verify that the mount was successful.
+3. Verify that the mount was successful by using the disk filesystem command.
    ```
    # df -h
    Filesystem Size Used Avail Use% Mounted on
-   /dev/xvda2 25G 1.4G 22G 6%
+   /dev/xvda2  25G  1.4G  22G    6%   /
    /tmpfs     1.9G     0 1.9G    0%   /dev/shm
    /dev/xvda1 97M    51M  42M   55%
    ```

 4. Go to the mount point, and read/write files.